nicyscaria/nicyscaria.github.io/_pages/experience.md

 I published an [educational research paper](https://www.academia.edu/43109740/Significance_of_Inclusivity_and_Diversity_Framework_in_21st_century_India) with a team of 5 research interns in Academia to provide suggestions to Think Tanks such as Niti Aayog and the Centre for Civil Society and explored different 21st Century Skills Framework, their implementation, and assessment to hypothesize factors contributing to the skills gap in the youth.

-🚓 **Project Intern, Tata Elxsi, Trivandrum,** 🗓️ May 2018 - June 2019
+🚓 **Research Intern, Tata Elxsi, Trivandrum,** 🗓️ May 2018 - June 2019

 I engineered an adaptive PID controller designed in MATLAB/SIMULINK using MicroAutoBox II to operate the steering system autonomously in a Suzuki Ignis ([Robo-Taxi](https://tataelxsi.com/storage/solutions/February2021/J0jsi8pIMUsEC3CINghu.pdf)).
-I developed a time series model of the Electric Power Steering in Suzuki Ignis using System Identification by perturbing the system with different reference signals and designed an Adaptive Model Predictive Controller for motion planning.
+I developed a time series model of the Electric Power Steering in Suzuki Ignis using System Identification by perturbing the system with different reference signals and designed an Adaptive Model Predictive Controller for motion planning, which was later demonstrated as Tata Elxsi's RoboTaxi at CES 2020.